 So, when very few or even worse none of the above 4 listed are driving a price increase, you have to wonder, “why should I pay more?
 Sometimes it’s as simple as the owner of the company wants to live a bigger lifestyle.
 Is this a bad thing?
 I can honestly say that I have met a few, very humble and honest owners that I feel were due and some that were just a little bit greedy.

-Bottom Line, this is now my 4th Blog Article I have ever written and the conclusion is usually the same, WHO DO YOU TRUST?
+Bottom Line: WHO DO YOU TRUST?
 Read the reviews, check with family, see who your neighbors are working with and get a few estimates from a "Trusted Company”.

 If this article was useful to you, read some others similar to it:

 Since 2007, Green Meadow Lawn Care has provided homeowners throughout the greater Tolland, Connecticut area with premium fertilization programs, tick control, mosquito management, seeding & aeration and tree & shrub care.
 Continue to read our blog to find out more about how our services can help you or visit our Youtube Channel to view more in our Learning Center Series.